Brooke Magnanti: Diary of a London Call Girl

 Magnanti worked for 14 months as a £300-an-hour prostitute called Taro for a London escort agency from 2003, after submitting her PhD thesis.
 She did so due to lack of funds before her viva voce at the University of Sheffield in 2003 and is estimated to have earned more than £100,000 in that period.

 She had previously been a science blogger using her real name and started blogging about sex work under a pseudonym.
 Diary of a London Call Girl was voted Blog of the Year by The Guardian newspaper in 2003.
 Awards judge Bruce Sterling called it "Archly transgressive, anonymous hooker is definitely manipulating the blog medium, word by word, sentence by sentence far more effectively than any of her competitors ...
 She is in a league by herself as a blogger."
-Shortly after receiving the award she signed with literary agency Conville and Walsh who negotiated a publishing deal with Weidenfeld & Nicolson.
+Shortly after receiving the award she signed with literary agency Conville and Walsh which negotiated a publishing deal with Weidenfeld & Nicolson.

 Reviews of the books compared her writing to the works of Martin Amis and Nick Hornby, and she frequently quotes from the poems of Philip Larkin.
 Themes of the blog and books include isolation and personae.
 "Solitude as much as sex propels these books ...
 Belle's prickly disbelief in any lasting togetherness picks up an almost existential heft."
 She writes in Playing the Game "it's not all about the sex – never has been – it's about the heart of darkness."